 Water – African violets prefer to stay evenly moist at all times, but not soaking wet.
-Water once the top inch of soil is dry, but be careful to not get water on the leaves as it can lead to fungal issues and leaf decline.
+Water once the top third of the soil is dry, but be careful to not get water on the leaves as it can lead to fungal issues and leaf decline.
 The easiest method is to water from the bottom by using an African violet pot or by setting an ordinary pot into a saucer of water for 15 to 20 minutes and dispose any excess afterwards.
 If watering from the bottom is not possible, pushing the spout of your watering can directly into the soil is an easy way to prevent wetting the leaves.
 African violets prefer lukewarm water.

 Soil – Well-draining, fast drying soil is the best soil for African violets.
 Specific soils designed for African Violets, like Espoma African Violet Soil, are the best choice for planting, however all-purpose soils will work too.

 Temperature – 65° to 75° is ideal and they should not be exposed to temperatures lower than 60°.